rogerchang910/rogerchang910/README.md

 ## Hi, I'm Roger! 👋
 Hi, I'm Roger!
 I am a Machine Learning Scientist solving problems in healthcare and biotech.
-I'm loving new things and skill in ML.<br>
+I love learning new technology and skills of ML.<br>
 🎓 I've obtained my Master's degree in Biomedical Data Science at Duke University.<br>
 🌱 I'm currently learning about large language models and generative models.<br>
 💬 Ask me about music, guitar, or basketball.<br>